 Kristi Gordon is the Senior Meteorologist on Global BC’s senior meteorologist on Global News at 5, Global News Hour at 6, Global News at 10, and Global News at 11.
 She was born and raised in White Rock and Crescent Beach and earned a double science major in Meteorology and Physical Geography at the University of British Columbia.

-Kristi and her husband, Paul, have a three-year-old troublemaker (…I mean lovely boy) and another on the way in July 2015.
+Kristi and her husband, Paul, have two sons, a four-year-old “troublemaker” (she means, lovely boy) named Jordan, and a newborn named Braden.
 You can find the whole family out enjoying the weather (rain or shine) biking, walking, skiing or swimming.
 If you see them, say hi!

-You can watch Kristi on TV from noon until 7 p.m. every weekday on Global BC’s News Hour at 6 p.m., Early News at 5 p.m. and Noon News Hour.
-She is on BC1’s After Noon Show at 1 p.m., Unfiltered with Jill Krop from 2-5 p.m. and on the radio from 3-6 p.m. on CKNW News Talk AM980 and AM730 All Traffic All The Time (and some weather).
+You can watch Kristi on TV every weekday on Global BC’s News Hour at 6 p.m., Early News at 5 p.m. and Noon News Hour.
+She is also on BC1 throughout the afternoon, and on the radio from 3-6 p.m. on CKNW News Talk 980 and AM 730.